Home > Desserts > Sign From Above Cake (Halloween Cake)

 Cake

-Preheat a fan-forced oven to 140°C / 280°F or 160°C / 320°F for a conventional oven.
-Spray four 8” cake tins with oil spray and line the bottom with baking paper.
+• Preheat a fan-forced oven to 140C / 280F (160C / 320F for no fan).
+Spray four 20cm / 8-inch cake tins with oil spray and line the bottom with baking paper.
 Set aside

-• Add the flour, sugar, cocoa powder, baking powder, bicarb soda and salt into a large mixing bowl and mix on low speed using a hand mixer to help everything combine.
+• Combine dry ingredients – Add the flour, sugar, cocoa powder, baking powder, bicarb soda and salt into a large mixing bowl and mix on low speed using a hand mixer to help everything combine.

-• Next, add the eggs, oil, buttermilk, vanilla and red food dye to the dry ingredients and continue mixing on low speed until everything is well combined.
+• Add wet ingredients – Next, add the eggs, oil, buttermilk, vanilla and red food dye to the dry ingredients and continue mixing on low speed until everything is well combined.
 Scrape down the bowl and mix for a final 20 seconds on low speed.

-• Fill four 8” cake tins with batter.
+• Divide batter – Divide the batter between the four cake tins.
 I find using an ice cream scoop to help me do this makes it easy to distribute the batter evenly so that everything bakes at the same time.

-• Bake for 50-60 min or until a toothpick inserted comes out clean.
+• Bake – Bake for 50-60 min or until a toothpick inserted comes out clean.
 If the pick comes out with wet batter, bake for a further 10 min at a time until fully baked.
-Allow the cakes to cool to room temperature inside the cake tins and then chill them in the fridge overnight.
+Once baked, allow the cakes to cool to room temperature inside the cake tins and then chill them in the fridge overnight.
 Chilling your cakes overnight makes them easier to trim and decorate.
 So I bake my cakes the day before I decorate them.

-• Add frosting to a piping bag and frost a ring around the top of the cake.
+• To layer the cake – Add frosting to a piping bag and frost a ring around the top of the cake.
 Fill the center with more frosting.
 Use your small offset spatula to smoothen out the frosting before you add the next layer of cake.
 Repeat with the remaining layers.

-• Place the skulls on top of the cake.
+• To finish decorating – Place the skulls on top of the cake.
 Finish off by piping the blood into the eyes of the skulls and allow it to drip off the sides of the cake.

 Notes